gmarcha/printfMedic/README.md

 # How to use it ?
 - Clone the repository in your Printf directory, go in the tester directory, and run `bash test.sh`.
-- You can launch a test subset with `bash test.sh d` for example, and you can even run a specific test in a subset with `bash test.sh d 4` for example.
+- You can launch a test subset with `bash test.sh d`, and you can even run a specific test in a subset with `bash test.sh d 4` for example.

 ![output](/assets/output.png)